input-output-hk/partner-chains/e2e-tests/docs/configure-stack.md

 1. Run cardano-node in a Kubernetes pod, expose the node socket file and make cardano-cli executable
 2. Deploy the required binaries (cardano-cli, partner-chains-node, bech32) to the appropriate Kubernetes pods
 3. Update `<env>-stack.json` file in the `config/<blockchain>/<env>` folder
-   1. Set `stack_config.tools` to use kubectl exec to access the binaries in the pods
+   1. Set `stack_config.kubectl` to configure the pod and namespace
    2. Set `stack_config.validator_name` to the name of the validator pod to use
+   3. Set `stack_config.namespace` to the namespace where your pods are running

 ### `<env>_stack.json` template: